 Office Hours And Appointments

 The Procurement Services Office is open from 8:00 AM to 4:30 PM Monday through Friday, except on designated college holidays.
+During the summer from June through the middle of August, our offices are open four (4) days a week (Monday - Thursday) from 8 AM - 5 PM.
 While appointments are not required with the procurement officers, it is to the vendor's advantage to make an appointment in advance to permit uninterrupted discussions.
 You may contact us using the phone numbers listed below for an appointment.

 Visitor parking spaces on campus are very limited.
 Please report to the Public Safety Office at the Moultrie Street entrance to obtain a visitor's pass.
 Some limited parking is available between the Central Supply Warehouse and The Citadel's Boating Center.
 Public Safety will provide a map upon request to reflect additional parking available to visitors.

-Orders for less than $2,500 do not require bidding.
-There are two methods used to process orders for less than $2,500.
-The first method is by use of the purchasing card, whereby, college department heads and certain others are authorized to purchase goods costing less than id="mce_marker",500 without processing a purchase order.
-(Please note, The Citadel's purchasing card limit is only id="mce_marker",500.)
+Orders for less than $10,000 do not require bidding.
+There are two methods used to process orders for less than $10,000.
+The first method is by use of the purchasing card, whereby, college department heads and certain others are authorized to purchase goods costing less than $10,000 without processing a purchase order.
+(Please note, The Citadel's purchasing card limit is only $2,500.)
 The second method is by use of the purchase order system.
 Departments forward their request forms to the purchasing office for processing.
-If the total estimate is close to $2,500 or if a procurement officer feels a better price can be obtained, the order may be informally bid.
-Final discretionary authority rests with the procurement officer.
+If the total estimate is close to $10,000 or if a procurement officer feels a better price can be obtained, the order may be informally bid.
+Final discretionary authority rests with the Procurement Officer.
 Otherwise, the orders are processed and sent directly to the suggested vendor.

-Purchases for more than $2,500 require bidding.
-Orders between $2,500 and id="mce_marker"0,000 require three written quotes.
+Purchases for more than $10,000 require bidding.
+Orders between $10,000.01 and $25,000 require three written quotes.
 The quotes may be obtained telephonically and confirmed in writing or the purchasing office may use a Request For Quotation Form.
-Orders between id="mce_marker"0,000 and $50,000 are purchased using the Request For Quotation and require advertisement in the "South Carolina Business Opportunities," a twice-weekly publication.
+Orders between $25,000.01 and $100,000 are purchased using the Request For Quotation and require advertisement in the "South Carolina Business Opportunities" online publication.
 The SC Budget and Control Board's Procurement Services Division provides, online, "South Carolina Business Opportunities'' (SCBO) to the public at no charge.
-The following is the link to SCBO online: http://www.mmo.sc.gov/PS/general/scbo/PS-scbo-index.phtm This publication may also be found in public libraries.
+The following is the link to SCBO online:https://scbo.sc.gov/search .

-Contracts with a total or potential value in excess of $50,000 but less than $100,000 require that a notice of award of the contract must be posted and must be sent to all bidders responding to the solicitation on the same day that the notice is posted.
-For contracts with a total or potential value of $100,000 or greater requires that an Intent to Award of a contract must be given by posting the notice 10 days before entering into a contract and must be sent to all bidders responding to the solicitation on the dame day that the notice is posted.
+Contracts with a total or potential value in excess of $100,000 require a formal solicitation be issued by the College.
+A notice of award of the contract must be posted and must be sent to all bidders responding to the solicitation on the same day that the notice is posted.
+Contracts with a total or potential value of $100,000 or greater require that an Intent to Award of a contract be given by posting the notice 10 days before entering into a contract and must be sent to all bidders responding to the solicitation on the same day that the notice is posted.
 The posting date shall appear on the face of all these notices.
 Before posting of the award, the procuring officer may negotiate with the lowest responsive and responsible bidder to lower his bid within the scope of the invitation for bid.
 The Invitation for Bids, Notice of Award or Notice of Intent to Award must contain a statement of a bidder's right to protest pursuant to Sections 11-35-4210 (1).
 When only one response is received, the Notice of Intent to Award and the Delay of Award may be waived.